 - Barbossa, also from Pirates of the Caribbean

 - Davy Jones, the sailors’ devil.
 Davy Jones’ Locker means the bottom of the sea, where drowned sailors end up.
-This is a myth that appears in fiction, but also comes from real-life sailors.
+This myth appears in fiction but also comes from real-life sailors.

 - Captain Hook, from Peter Pan